-High-intensity focused ultrasound (HIFU) is a promising non-invasive thermal ablation technique.
+High-intensity focussed ultrasound (HIFU), sometimes referred to as focused ultrasound surgery (FUS), is a promising non-invasive thermal ablation technique.

 Unlike diagnostic ultrasound, HIFU focuses the ultrasound waves precisely upon a target.
 In a similar way to how light can be focused to a burning point by a magnifying glass, ultrasound passes through the body without any effect but generating lethal heat (>65oC) exactly where they are focused.

-HIFU can be guided by magnetic resonance (MR) or ultrasound.
-MR has the advantage of improved anatomical resolution and may provide quantification of temperature around the ablation zone.
+HIFU can be guided by MRI or ultrasound.
+MRI has the advantage of improved anatomical resolution and may provide quantification of temperature around the ablation zone.
 Ultrasound is the cheapest imaging modality available that provides real-time images using the same form of energy used for treatment.
 Independent of imaging modality, the advantage of this technique is its non-invasive nature and therefore higher patient acceptability and improved cosmetic outcomes.

-Already established in the treatment of other pathologies (i.e. uterine fibroids), this technique applied to breast tumors in several trials in progress seems to be promising.
+Already established in the treatment of other pathologies (e.g. uterine fibroids), this technique applied to breast tumors in several trials in progress seems to be promising.

 - 1. Orsi F, Arnone P, Chen W, Zhang L. High Intensity Focused Ultrasound Ablation: A New Therapeutic Option for Solid Tumors.
 J Cancer Res Ther.
 2010;6(4):414-20. doi:10.4103/0973-1482.77064 - Pubmed

 - 2. Zhang L & Wang Z. High-Intensity Focused Ultrasound Tumor Ablation: Review of Ten Years of Clinical Experience.
 Front Med China.
 2010;4(3):294-302. doi:10.1007/s11684-010-0092-8 - Pubmed